- Posted by insivia

 - 0 Comments

-What are they, and where did they come from?
+Shock Pads- what are they and where did they come from?

-Synthetic turf systems have improved since their initial start in 1965.
-Throughout the 1990s these systems evolved using a combination of sand and rubber as infill material.
-Since that time turf systems have been engineered to advance life and player safety.
+Synthetic turf systems have transformed since their initial start in 1965.
+With the addition of a shock absorbent pad, synthetic turf systems have been engineered to improve turf life and player safety.

 What is beneath a synthetic turf product?